boundless-xyz/zkc/README.md

 Rewards Power is accessible via the IRewards interface.
 The contracts that enable users to claim rewards use these values to calculate the portion of emissions that should be transferred to the user.

-Currently reward power is simply equal to the amount of ZKC a user has staked, with no decay or adjustments to the power over time.
+Currently reward power is simply equal to the amount of ZKC a user has staked, with no decay or adjustments to the power over time. **Important**: Reward power persists even after locks expire, unlike voting power which decays to zero.

 ### Governance